 You cannot visit Switzerland without getting confronted with what it’s most famous for – Swiss watches.
 From Omega and Rolex to Swatch and Victorinox, there are more Swiss watch brands than you can name.
 If you want to get deep into the watch-making history of Switzerland, there is probably no better place to do that than Geneva.

 One of the most formative names of watchmaking, Patek Philippe, has a stunning museum in Geneva.
-I know, that choices of what to see and do in Geneva might get overwhelming, but if you are interested in watches and history of watchmaking, then the Patek Philippe Museum is not to be missed.
+I know, that choices of what to see and do in Geneva might get overwhelming, but if you are interested in watches and the history of watchmaking, then the Patek Philippe Museum is not to be missed.

-Located in a beautifully restored factory, within a walking distance from the old town, Patek Philippe museum is one of Geneva’s highest-rated attractions.
+Located in a beautifully restored factory, within a walking distance from the old town, the Patek Philippe museum is one of Geneva’s highest-rated attractions.
 However, it requires at least 2 hours to visit, so it’s probably not something to do if you only have a day in Geneva.

 TIP: Included in your ticket price is a free guided tour.
 It’s the best way to visit this museum and to get to know the history of the company and interesting facts about selected watches.
 More info on their website.